How to Start Baking with Your Own Flour: Grinding Grains at Home

 Why Grind Your Own Flour?

-Let’s start with the question most people ask first: Why?
+Let’s start with the question most people ask first: why?

-By the time it gets to your kitchen, it’s been stripped of oils, bran, and germ…the most flavorful and nutritious parts of the grain.
+Why mess with a perfectly fine bag of all-purpose flour?
+Because that flour is a ghost of what it once was.
+By the time it got to your kitchen, it’s been stripped of oils, bran, and germ, the most flavorful and nutritious parts of the grain.
 Then it’s bleached, “enriched”, and preserved to survive on a shelf.

-It tastes like fields and warmth.
-It smells like sunlight.
-And it brings nutrients your body craves: vitamin E, fiber, protein, antioxidants, and oils that nourish everything from your brain to your belly.
+Fresh flour is alive.
+It tastes like fields and warmth and a nuttiness I can’t put my finger on, it smells like sunlight.
+It brings real nutrients your body craves: vitamin E, fiber, protein, antioxidants, and oils that nourish everything from your brain to your belly.

 Related Read: Why French Flour Is Better Than American Flour